 Inside job explores what actually happened during this period to reveal the corruption and the economic equilibrium which caused it to happen in the first place.
-The documentary is divided in sections which ultimately covers the background effects on the economy, jobs, housing, public welfare and education.
+The documentary is divided into sections which ultimately covers the background effects on the economy, jobs, housing, public welfare and education.

-A thought provoking film presented by Matt Damon which was filmed in a number of locations including the United States, England, France, China and Iceland.
+A thought-provoking film presented by Matt Damon which was filmed in a number of locations including the United States, England, France, China and Iceland.

 A truly great and important documentary correctly narrated by Matt Damon.
 It shows what has gone wrong in the world the last decades, particularly in the US where the national debt has spiraled out of control.
 Every time I watch it, I am astonished.
 Especially since the results of the biggest financial crisis are next to nothing in terms of prosecution, regulation and taxation, in the US.
 Do Americans live and vote by the "American dream" by continuing to support that the rich are getting richer, the middle-class is decreasing and the poor are getting poorer?